Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Charge Measurement from Branes

 We can use Hanany-Witten transitions to probe a given D3-brane with different hanging 5-branes, with various internal profiles.
-Each Hanany-Witten move results in a phase factor of the form \eqref{eq_phase} with the same $q_{ab}$ from the D3-brane, but different $\theta^{ab}$ depending on the internal profile of the 5-brane and the holonomy of its Chan-Paton gauge field.
-The combined knowledge of these phase factors allows us to reconstruct the values of the charges $q_{ab}$, and thereby determine the irrep $\mathbf R$ associated to the D3-brane.
+Each Hanany-Witten move results in a phase factor $\exp(\tfrac 12 i \theta^{ab} q_{ab} )$ with the same $q_{ab}$ from the D3-brane, but different $\theta^{ab}$ depending on the internal profile of the 5-brane and the holonomy of its Chan-Paton gauge field.
+This set of phase factors allows us to reconstruct the values of the charges $q_{ab}$, and thereby determine the irrep $\mathbf R$ associated to the D3-brane.

-We close with the following remarks.
-The topological couplings of the F1-string include also a coupling to the NSNS 2-form $B_2$.
-In our setup, however, $B_2$ is trivial in the background and the 5-brane insertion does not source it.
-As a result, we get no contribution from the coupling of the F1-string to $B_2$.
-Moreover, we have not discussed the non-topological Nambu-Goto term on the worldsheet.
-While we expect that this term does not affect the conclusions of this section, we leave a detailed discussion of this point to~\cite{inprogress}.
+The topological couplings of the F1-string include a coupling to the Neveu-Schwarz--Neveu-Schwarz (NSNS) 2-form $B_2$ that, in our setup, is trivial in the background and is also not sourced by the 5-brane insertion.
+Thus, this does not contribute.
+We also expect that the nontopological Nambu-Goto world sheet term does not affect the conclusions of this section.